DHTMLX/scheduler-docs/data/api/refs/scheduler_props.md

 - api/scheduler_lightbox_config.md - specifies the lightbox object
 - api/scheduler_lightbox_recurring_config.md - defines the lightbox's behavior, when the user opens the lightbox to edit a recurring event
 - api/scheduler_limit_drag_out_config.md - denies to drag events out of the visible area of the scheduler
-- api/scheduler_limit_end_config.md - sets the right border of the allowable date range
+- api/scheduler_limit_end_config.md - sets the end limit of the allowable date range
-- api/scheduler_limit_start_config.md - sets the left border of the allowable date range
+- api/scheduler_limit_start_config.md - sets the start limit of the allowable date range
-- api/scheduler_limit_time_select_config.md - sets the max and min values of the time selector in the lightbox to the values of the 'last_hour' and 'first_hour' options
+- api/scheduler_limit_time_select_config.md - sets max and min values of time selector in the lightbox to the values of the 'last_hour' and 'first_hour' options
 - api/scheduler_limit_view_config.md - limits the date period during which the user can view the events
 - api/scheduler_load_date_config.md - sets the format of server request parameters 'from', 'to' in case of dynamic loading
 - api/scheduler_map_end_config.md - sets the date to display events until